xieyuheng/inner/persons/dana-scott/1969-a-type-theoretical-alternative-to-ISWIM-CUCH-OWHY.md

 > defined without first going through the proof theory of the formal
 > system itself (and which could be related to many other
 > mathematically meaningful structures and theories as well).

+> After writing with tiresome sarcasm about the lack of meaning in the
+> type-free lambda-calculus introduced only formally, the author
+> himself found an interesting kind of semantical interpretation for
+> the “type-free” language.
+This total shift of gears is the reason
+> the present paper was not published: the foundational program being
+> advocated had apparently been completely outmoded by the discovery
+> of the more general lattice-theoretic models.
+However, the
+> _axiomatic_ program laid out here had much to recommend it, and it
+> was continued and extended in many directions by Milner, Plotkin,
+> and many others, to whom the paper had been circulated privately -
+> often at nth hand.

+> On the other hand, the type-theoretical approach has not died out at
+> all, because it has been taken over and absorbed into the
+> applications of category theory to semantics and computation
+> theory.
+The author is fond of saying that a category represents the
+> “algebra of types”, just as abstract rings give us the algebra of
+> polynomials, originally understood to concern only integers or
+> rationals.
+One can of course think only of particular type systems,
+> but, for a full understanding, one really needs also to take into
+> account the general theory of types, and especially translations or
+> interpretations of one system in another.
+Category theory together
+> with the notion of functor and natural transformation between
+> functors has been proved over and over again in the last
+> half-century to be the appropriate way to go about these studies.
+> The author himself does not always like or enjoy the discipline of
+> category theory, which seems ofttimes to carry along very, very
+> heavy machinery and odd terminology, but he long ago came to the
+> conclusion that it is quite _unavoidable_.
+The extremely active
+> current research in semantics also shows that it is an especially
+> fruitful way to think.
+The book of Gunter [9] with its wide-ranging
+> historical comments and references is adequate proof of this
+> assertion.

+值得一读：

+- [9] Semantics of Programming Languages - Structures and Techniques, C.A.
+Gunter, 1992.

+> The strange title of this paper ought perhaps to be explained.
+In
+> 1966, Landin published an influential paper [14] which introduced a
+> syntactical design style for programming languages, one of which he
+> called ISWIM, standing for “If you See What I Mean”.

+也就是说 Landin 的这篇论文是关于语法设计风格的？

+> Also Böhm in 1966 published the paper [3] which named a language of
+> combinators called CUCH, standing for “Curry-Church”.

+> The author hoped to stop some proliferation by suggesting a return
+> to the logically standard type-theoret- ical framework and thereby
+> deter the creation of programming languages of doubtful foundation
+> called (as a group) OWHY, standing for “Or What Have You.”

+> No one really understood the joke, and the effort was doomed to be
+> of no avail.
+And history proved the author to be too conservative in
+> any case.

 # 0 Introduction
 # 1 Types